 Moreover, for tourists from the United States, European Union, and Canada passports, you don’t require a visa to enter.
 The maximum length to stay in Peru is 183 days.
 Also, foreigners need to present a valid passport with a validity of six months from the date they entered the country.

 Medication and Healthcare

-Why is Peru a popular tourist destination?
+Why is Peru such a popular tourist destination?

 Peru is certainly one of the most captivating countries in South America.
 It’s a paradise for nature lovers, culture-seekers, and curious travelers.
 The country offers delightful Peruvian food, colorful textiles, and history.
 Therefore, when you plan your next Peru tour, check out Rebecca Adventure Travel’s amazing options that include mind-blowing destinations!

 The Amazon Basin in Peru occupies more than three-fifths of the country’s area.
 In Spanish, the Amazon is known as the selva or jungle.
 The Peruvian Amazon borders Colombia, Peru, and Bolivia.
 Peru has the second-largest portion of the Amazon rainforest, after Brazil.
 It covers more than 60% of Peruvian territory.
 However, only 5% of the population lives in the area.

 Did you know that the Amazon is the world’s largest rainforest and river system?
 Also, it’s the most biologically diverse place on Earth!
 The Amazon is the refuge for jaguars, harpy eagles, pink dolphins, black spider monkeys, and poison dart frogs, among others.
 Moreover, it contains one in 10 known species on Earth.
 This makes it a fascinating place, full of interesting facts and unique wildlife.

 In Peru, wildlife will amaze tourists, with fascinating mammals, birds, and reptiles.

 If you’re lucky, you’ll be able to see: